On this page

 - Child 12 years and over and adult: 5 mg (2.5 ml) per nebulisation every 20 minutes for the first hour

 - If symptoms do not improve, continue treatment every 20 minutes.

 - If symptoms improve, reduce gradually the frequency of nebulisations then change to salbutamol metered dose inhaler.

 Contra-indications, adverse effects, precautions

-- May cause: headache, tremor, tachycardia, hyperglycaemia; hypokalaemia (after large doses).
+- May cause: headache, tremor and tachycardia, hyperglycaemia; hypokalaemia (after high doses).

 - Never use nebuliser solution by the parenteral route.